johnnycaol/WeblogAnalysis/README.md

 - 2. Determine the average session time
 - 3. Determine unique URL visits per session (i.e. count a hit to a unique URL only once per session)
 - 4. Find the most engaged users/IPs (i.e. the IPs with the longest session times)

+## Assumptions:
+- 1. IP addresses can be used to uniquely identify users
+- 2. Sessionize means aggregate all page hits by IP by a fixed time window rather than navigation
+- 3. Unique URL visits means count a hit to a unique URL only once per session
+- 4. Most engaged users means the IPs with session length greater than or equal to 95th percentile
+- 5. If required data is missing or error, that log will be ignored

 ## Tests:
 - 1. testSessionize()